2008 Florida Marlins season

-The Florida Marlins' 2008 season was the 16th season for the Major League Baseball franchise.
+The 2008 Florida Marlins season was the 16th season for the Major League Baseball franchise.
 Fredi González returned for his second season as manager.
-Despite having the lowest payroll in the Major Leagues, the Marlins finished with a record of 84–77, the 4th best record in franchise history, however, they failed to make the playoffs for the 5th consecutive season.
+Despite having the lowest payroll in the Major Leagues, the Marlins finished with a record of 84–77, the fourth best record in franchise history, however, they failed to make the playoffs for the fifth consecutive season.